 As you carry out these tasks, you secretly hope that the medical specials will be high enough to support a policy limits offer.
 Your goal isn't to save your billion-dollar corporate employer money, after all; it's to process and close claims.
 And nothing closes a claim more quickly than a policy limits offer approved by the computer (i.e., without supervisor approval).

 But, far more often the not, the software spits out an approved settlement range that is almost certain to anger the attorneys on the receiving end, and trigger a new cycle of frustrated lecturing.
+And on the cases that exceed the utility of the software, either due to complexity or size, you face an even more daunting opponent -- a supervisor who will want to know what methodology you're using to value the claim.
 Leaving you with two choices: Engage the attorney in a sufficiently professional and friendly banter to build enough trust that you're offering every dollar you can to get the case settled, and pray that he believes it and accepts the offer; or pitch your supervisor for more authority (an action that you've learned to take very sparingly, and only in the most exceptional of cases).